iamtimsmith/netlify-portfolio_v2/src/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 <article class="message">
   <div class="message-body">
     Note: This is part three in a series of posts about Gatsby.js and WordPress.
 You can find <a href="/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-1">Part One here</a>, and <a href="/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-2">Part Two here</a>.

-    The code for this post can be found <a href="https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby">here</a>.

   </div>
 </article>